Edwuin Cetré: Club career

 Cetré joined Uruguayan Segunda División side Rocha F.C. in early 2016.
 However, by early 2017, he was playing for Santos Laguna affiliate Santos Laguna Premier in the Segunda División de México.
-On May 10, 2018 Cetré made his play off debut with Santos Laguna and quickly scored his first goal during the second half of the first leg semifinal against Club America.
+On 10 May 2018 Cetré made his play off debut with Santos Laguna and quickly scored his first goal during the second half of the first leg semifinal against Club America.

 After the Clausura 2018 championship, Cetré was warned by Santos Laguna, on numerous occasions, about his indiscipline and nightlife; however, the midfielder ignored it.
-After his 21st birthday, on January 1, the player and his agent requested a contract extension.
+After his 21st birthday, on 1 January, the player and his agent requested a contract extension.
 Due to his indiscipline, the club refused to offer him a new contract.
 The club then offered Cetré to go on loan at Tampico Madero, but he rejected the offer.
 Cetré started the preseason for the Clausura 2019 with the club, but was not registered to the squad.
 The player then left the club on 28 January 2019 and it was rumored, that he was looking for an Argentine club to play for.
 However, he ended up joining Atlético Junior.

 In September 2020, Cetré was part of the Junior squad that won the Superliga Colombiana, entering as a substitute in both matches.

 In January 2023, Cetré joined Independiente Medellín.
-On 30 November 2023, Cetré scored twice in a 2-1 victory against Millonarios.
+On 30 November 2023, Cetré scored twice in a 2–1 victory against Millonarios.
 His goals helped his club make the finals against his former club Junior, and Cetré scored in the second leg; although Medellin won the match, Junior had won the first leg and then won on penalties to win the title.

+In January 2026, Cetré almost joined Campeonato Brasileiro Série A side Athletico PR.The 28-year-old player almost signed with Athletico Paranaense for three seasons and he would be the most expensive signing in the club's history: 6 million dollars (R$ 31 million).
+However, Estudiantes de La Plata, from Argentina, announced late Sunday afternoon (1), the cancellation of the transfer of Colombian striker, Edwuin Cetré, to Athletico.
+According to the Argentinian club, the deal fell through after "last-minute disagreements between the two clubs."